 How effective are implants?

-The best candidates for implants are those in good general health who have healthy gums and sufficient bone structure.3 Depending on their location in the mouth, implants are usually between 80 and 95% successful.1
+Having good general health, healthy gums and sufficient bone structure makes you a good candidate for implants.
+Depending on the location in the mouth, implants are usually between 85 and 90% successful.

-Implants may be less successful for people who smoke, grind or clench teeth or have a history of radiation therapy.3 Patients with diabetes or osteoporosis who have bone loss in the jaw may also be at risk for complications.3 Check with your dentist to see if implants are the right choice for you.
+Implants may be less successful for people who smoke, grind or clench teeth or have a history of radiation therapy.
+Patients with diabetes or osteoporosis who have bone loss in the jaw may also be at risk for complications.
+Check with your dentist to see if implants are the right choice for you.

 When implants fail, it is usually because of:

-- Overloading, or too much pressure on the implant structure (this usually happens when you grind your teeth, which can cause the implant to move).2
+- Overloading, or too much pressure on the implant structure (this usually happens when you grind your teeth, which can cause the implant to move)

 How much do implants cost?